 Elizabeth received her bachelor's degree in psychology from the University of Pittsburgh.
-Before joining the lab she worked at the VA hospital with veterans, and in a lab developing novel assessment measures of social cognition in individuals with schizophrenia.
+Before joining the lab she worked at the VA with schizophrenia patients, and in a lab developing novel assessment measures of social cognition and perspective-taking in individuals with schizophrenia.
 Her honor's thesis examined self-identified precursors of affective disengagement in adolescents.
-Currently, her research interests, strongly influenced by her volunteer work at PAAR, broadly include social policy and health disparities along the lines of gender, race and SES.
+Currently, her research interests, strongly influenced by her volunteer work at PAAR, broadly include social policy and stereotypes along the lines of gender, race and SES.
 A former writer, she is also interested in the intersection of gender equality and the media.
-She plans to pursue her PhD in Social Welfare.
-She enjoys Star Trek.
+She plans to pursue her PhD in Social Psychology.